anudeepthika/calculator/addition.md

 Scenario: Add two numbers

-  Given I have two numbers
+  Given I have a calculator that is turned on

   When I enter "first number"
   And press "+" button